BUREAU OF ENVIRONMENTAL HEALTH

-The mission of Tobacco Retail Enforcement Program (TREP) is to encourage responsible tobacco retailing and to discourage violations of tobacco-related laws, especially those which prohibit or discourage the sale or distribution of tobacco and nicotine products to minors.
+The mission of the Tobacco Retail Enforcement Program (TREP) is to encourage responsible tobacco retailing and to discourage violations of tobacco-related laws, especially those which prohibit or discourage the sale or distribution of tobacco and nicotine products to minors.
 (LB Municipal Code 5.81) The Long Beach City Council adopted this ordinance on February 12, 2008.
-Since the program’s implementation there has been an overall decline of 29% in illegal tobacco sales to minors in Long Beach.
+Since the program’s implementation, there has been an overall decline of 30.3% in illegal tobacco sales to minors in Long Beach.
 These statistics are conducted annually through Youth Purchase Survey, more information can be found under commonly asked questions.
 For further information about TREP or obtaining a permit please call 562-570-7905.
+For resources for quitting smoking, click here.

 City of Long Beach DHHS Tobacco Retail Program FAQs